 This server is provided free to the global community by an association of independent individuals intereted in fostering international collaboration in SRE spaces.
 This site and associated server are not operated by the NSA, is currently hosted in Canada and has individuals involved from multiple countries.
-It will be available intially for 1 year from March 2019 after which usage scale and funding model will be reconsidered, with a tentative move towards a voluntary donations model.
+The server was initially available for 1 year from March 2019 after which usage scale and funding model were reconsidered: further trial time (currently through March 2022) is now taking place, with a tentative move towards a voluntary donations model longer term.

 Reach out with a direct message to @Ghidra_Server on Twitter or email sre[you-know-the-symbol]ghidra-server.org with a brief description of what you'd like to use the server for, and a rough estimate of overall disk space requirements.
 This is a manual enrolment process so instructions will likely take a few days to follow.
 Usernames will be generated for you in an anonymous manner as Ghidra currently lists all users publicly.
 Repositories are also public so a naming convention will be shared with you.
 You will need the Ghidra client software to connect to the server which is available from NSA's https://ghidra-sre.org/.
 Twitter public, and direct message and email questions and suggestions welcome.
 If you'd like to communicate securely reach out with your preferred method.